Open-Science-Community-Saudi-Arabia/OSCSA_Website/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 This is the official website for Open Science Community Saudi Arabia, which can be found [here](https://osc-ksa.com/).
 It's still under construction.
+It is built using Netlify.

 ### TODO
 - Add accessibility elements to the website